 Garter Snake Lifespan in Captivity

 - Transmissible illnesses.
-Many people choose to keep several garter snakes in one tank, as they’re social creatures.
-However, contagious illnesses can spread quickly among snakes living in the same enclosure.
+Many people choose to keep several garter snakes in one tank as they’re social creatures, unlike most snakes.
+However, contagious illnesses/diseases can spread quickly.

 - Fighting.
-Though garter snakes can live happily with others, they have been known to fight.
-Garter snakes usually fight over food, physical space, or the right to mate.
+Though garter snakes can live with others, they have been known to fight.
+Garter snakes fight over food, space, or the right to mate.
 Rarely, they may eat each other, especially if one is smaller.
-Wounds can also become infected, which can be dangerous.
+Wounds can also become infected, which can be fatal.

 Garter Snake Lifespan in the Wild

-Sadly, garter snakes in the wild do not live very long.
+Garter snakes in the wild do not live very long lives.
 The average lifespan of a wild garter snake is just 3-4 years.
 This is usually due to:

 - Fighting with other garter snakes

 - Predation by various birds, mammals, and other snakes

 - Failing to survive very cold winters.
 Garter snakes are well adapted to harsh winters and can survive freezing temperatures for at least two days, according to a study in Cryo-Letters.
 However, younger snakes are not able to handle cold weather as well as adults.
 Though they brumate (hibernate) in large groups, this is not always enough.

 Western hognose snakes are commonly kept as pets due to their small size, unique appearance, and placid temperaments.